olayasturias/olayasturias.github.io/_posts/2023-09-30-the-cpp-diaries.md

     - `-D CUDA_ARCH_BIN=8.7` for Orin.
     - `-D CUDNN_VERSION='8.0'` for the CUDA version used here.
 Funnily enough, OpenCV would not find my CuDNN, which should have been automatically installed with the nvidia-jetpack.
 I ran again `sudo apt install nvidia-jetpack`, and now it installed some remaining packages (including CuDNN).
     - `-D BUILD_opencv_python2=OFF` because I'm not interested in using python 2.

+    Once you've set up everything you can install OpenCV automatically as `./build_opencv.sh 4.5.4`.

 **Next:** setting up the driver for the event-camera DVXplorer Mini!